 Getting Around Marrakech

 |On Foot||Getting around Marrakech on foot is relatively easy.
-Most of the must-see sights can be found inside the walls of the Medina, and the fancy restaurants and thumping nightlife of the Ville Nouvelle is nearby along Avenue Mohammed V. However, you may want to consider hiring a guide, as the Medina's winding alleyways can be tricky to navigate.
-While you'll find many locals in Djemaa el Fna offering to show you around, we recommend booking a more reputable guide through your hotel.
+Most of the Red City's must-see sights can be found inside the walls of the medina.
+However, you may want to consider hiring a professional guide, as the medina's winding alleyways can be tricky to navigate.
+While you'll find many locals in Jemaa El Fna offering to show you around, these individuals tend to charge high fees, so opt for a more reputable guide through your hotel or from a local tour company.
 If you decide to venture out on your own, make sure to carry a comprehensive map or guidebook.
 Many of the street signs are in Arabic, and you could find yourself wandering aimlessly for hours (though that may not be a bad thing).|

-You'll spot these green horse-drawn carriages everywhere in the city, although you're more likely to find an available one at Djemaa el Fna or the Koutoubia Mosque.
-Not only are calèches fun to ride, but they can also fit more people (up to six at a time) and generally cost less than taxis.
-Most of the routes have fixed prices: For example, it'll cost around 50 MAD ($6 USD) traveling from Djemaa el Fna to the Guéliz neighborhood in Ville Nouvelle.
-You can also hire calèches by the hour for roughly 100 MAD ($12 USD), but make sure to double check your driver's rates.
+You'll spot these green horse-drawn carriages everywhere in the city, but you're more likely to find an available one at Jemaa El Fna or outside Koutoubia Mosque.
+Not only are calèches fun to ride in, but they can also fit more people (up to six at a time) and generally cost less than taxis.
+Some routes have fixed prices, but use your haggling skills and agree on a price beforehand.
+Expect to pay about 120 to 180 dirhams (approximately $13 to $20) for each hour-long ride.
 Also, avoid calèches that don't display a SPANA badge of honor, which the British animal rights group of the same name awards to drivers who properly care for their horses.

-|Taxi||There are two types of taxis in Marrakech: Petits taxis and grands taxis .
+Ride-hailing services, such as Uber and Lyft, are not available in Marrakech, but travelers have access to two types of taxis: petits taxis and grands taxis .
 Petits taxis are fairly small and calculate your fare using a meter (most of the time).
 Grands taxis are larger and generally have a fixed rate per route.
 Note that standard rates do not apply to taxis operating to and from the airport, so negotiate a fee with the driver before getting in.
-The trip from the airport to central Marrakech takes about 15 minutes and shouldn't cost more than 200 MAD (around $24 USD).
-Also, avoid spending more than you anticipated by ensuring your driver knows exactly where you're headed.
-Some drivers will deliberately take you to the wrong hotel because they're on commission (the hotel hopes that you'll stay there instead), while others will simply misunderstand you.
-To avoid confusion, clearly write down the name and address of your destination on a piece of paper.|
+The trip from the airport to central Marrakech takes about 15 minutes and shouldn't cost more than 70 dirhams (roughly $7.50), though rates can be as high as 150 dirhams (about $16) at night.
+You'll also want to settle on a rate before the start of your ride in petits taxis without meters.